MetaMask/nft-tickets-workshop/README.md

 - NVM or NodeJS
 - [MetaMask Browser Extension](https://metamask.io)
   - Install and create a wallet address spcificaly for the workshop (use for testing)
+  - You could setup another MetaMask throw away account on different browser or Setup Flask and disable your current MetaMask
 - [Truffle](https://trufflesuite.com/docs/truffle/)
     > npm i truffle -g
 - [Infura](https://infura.io)